wildfly/quickstart/ejb-security-interceptors/README.md

 The application server checks the properties files for modifications at runtime so there is no need to restart the server after changing these files.

-Start JBoss Enterprise Application Platform 6.1 or JBoss AS 7.2
+Start JBoss WildFly
 -------------------------

-1. Open a command line and navigate to the root of the JBoss server directory.
+1. Open a command line and navigate to the root of the WildFly server directory.
 2. The following shows the command line to start the server with the web profile:

-		For Linux:   JBOSS_HOME/bin/standalone.sh
+		For Linux:   WILDFLY_HOME/bin/standalone.sh
-		For Windows: JBOSS_HOME\bin\standalone.bat
+		For Windows: WILDFLY_HOME\bin\standalone.bat

 Build and Deploy the Quickstart